kish10/flutter_smkt/README.md

 }
 ```

+Reference the [Troubleshooting](#troubleshooting) section for additional debugging related information.

 ### Example using `DoneButton`

 Then for example can use the toolbar with a `DoneButton` (from flutter_smkt) for a multiline `TextField` widget where the system keyboard would only have a 'Newline Button' but not a 'Done' button, such as: